Fern Creek High School: Beta Club & National Honors Society

+MCJORTC Drill Teams

 The Marine Corps JROTC has won top honors in the country over the past several decades, including the MCROA.
 The MCROA award is presented to the top JROTC Unit in their perspective region that has shown great acts of leadership, teamwork, and organization within their cadets.
 The Leatherneck and Lady Leatherneck Drill Teams have also received top honors and titles throughout the years.
-The Lady Leathernecks won the National High School Drill Team Championships in 1997, and consecutively since 2000.
+The Lady Leathernecks won the National High School Drill Team Championships in 1997, and multiple since 2000.
 They won their 13th consecutive national title in Daytona Beach, Florida on May 7, 2012.
 The Leathernecks have won multiple runners-up, and place top five in the nation.
+Since original publication of this page, the drill team has gone on to win several more National Championships, among other prestigious honors.
+Further solidifying themselves as "The Most Decorated Drill Team in the Country".